wp-plugins/wordpress-bootstrap-css/readme.txt

 Tags: CSS, Twitter Bootstrap, Twitter Bootstrap Javascript, Bootstrap CSS, WordPress Bootstrap, normalize, reset, YUI Requires at least: 3.2.0
 Tested up to: 3.2.1
-Stable tag: 0.7
+Stable tag: 0.8

 With Wordpress Bootstrap CSS you can quickly include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.

 == Description ==

-We love Twitter Bootstrap and at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), we wanted a way to link the latest bootstrap CSS to the beginning of the *head* section on all web pages, regardless of the Wordpress Theme.
+We love Twitter Bootstrap and at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), we wanted a way to link the latest bootstrap CSS and Javascript to all pages, regardless of the Wordpress Theme.

 Now you can!